 We acknowledge your child's birthday at school unless you request that we do not.
 Treats from the birthday child to share with classmates are traditional but not mandatory.
-All treats must be commercially made.
+All treats must be commercially made/store bought.
 For those classrooms designated, "Peanut Aware," purchase of treats should be avoided if they are processed at a facility along with peanuts/nuts.
+Also, caffeinated beverages are not permitted.

-In an attempt to respect the feelings of all children in the class, we ask that you mail or phone invitations from home.
+In an attempt to respect the feelings of all children in the class, we ask that you mail or phone birthday invitations from home.